airtai/faststream/docs/docs/en/kafka/Subscriber/batch_subscriber.md

 ## Example of Consuming in Batches

-Let's illustrate how to consume messages in batches from the **test_batch** topic with a practical example:
+Let's illustrate how to consume messages in batches from the `#!python "test_batch"` topic with a practical example:

 ```python linenums="1"
 {!> docs_src/kafka/batch_consuming_pydantic/app.py!}